-If you are a traditional shopper then I am sure you do not need any help from me with what are the best things to explore in downtown Palm Spring’s plethora of shops.
-I for one am not a traditional shopper though, I enjoy finding the more unique spots to explore in the city.
-While many of these are well known, this list should hopefully show you a spot or two you may not have been to in downtown Palm Springs.
-Also, if you are looking for food suggestion check out this guide.
+Downtown Palm Springs is full of fun places to explore, ranging from shops and restaurants to museums and candy shops.
+While many of these are well known, this list should hopefully show you a spot or two you may not have been to in Downtown Palm Springs.
+Also, if you are looking for food suggestions, check out this guide.
 All of the spots on this list can be found on Palm Canyon Drive, the main strip in Palm Springs.

-This spot reminds me of the salt water taffy store I always go to in Old Town Sacramento.
-It has dozens of barrels full of the taffy with flavors ranging from cotton candy to chicken and waffles.
+This place reminds me of the saltwater taffy store I always go to in Old Sacramento.
+It has dozens of barrels full of taffy with flavors ranging from cotton candy to chicken and waffles.
 I always stop in and spend a few dollars on a handful of taffy.
-Plus, if you are nice they often let you try one as well.
+Plus, if you are nice, they often let you try one as well.

 Sono Bono Statue

 The famous statue near one of the main shopping centers is a fun spot for pictures in the city.
-He is sitting against a fountain and right in front of him is his star in the ground as well.
-Since the large Marlyn Monroe statue is gone this is a good option for photos.
+He is sitting against a fountain, and right in front of him is his star in the ground as well.
+Since the giant Marlyn Monroe statue is gone, this is a good option for photos.